What is the definition of

 A common misperception is that gifted students can fend for themselves.
 This is a false assumption – all students, including gifted ones, need to be nurtured with access to an education that helps them learn and achieve at a level appropriate to their abilities.What is the national policy on gifted education?
 How does “No Child Left Behind” affect gifted students?

-There is no federal mandate for identifying or serving gifted students and only a fraction of a penny of every federal education dollar funds gifted education.
+There is no federal mandate or budget for identifying or serving gifted students and only a fraction of a penny of every federal education dollar funds gifted education.

 No Child Left Behind actually makes it more difficult for gifted students to receive the education they need, as the focus is on meeting minimum standards, rather than allowing those who can, to soar.